-Proportion of Key Management Personnel Position held at 30 June 2020 Contract Details Related to performance Not related to performance Total Incentives Fixed Min Yang Non-executive Chairman No fixed term, termination as provided by Corporations Act - 100% 100% Geoff Baker Non-executive Director No fixed term, termination as provided by Corporations Act - 100% 100% Dongmei Ye Non-executive Director No fixed term, termination as provided by Corporations Act - 100% 100% Mark Derriman Managing Director / Executive Director A Consultancy Agreement signed on 22 February 2018.
+7.0 Proportion of Remuneration: Key Management Personnel Position held at 30 June 2022 Contract Details Related to performance Not related to performance Total Incentives Fixed Min Yang Non-executive Chairman No fixed term, termination as provided by Corporations Act - 100% 100% Geoff Baker Non-executive Director No fixed term, termination as provided by Corporations Act - 100% 100% Dongmei Ye Non-executive Director No fixed term, termination as provided by Corporations Act - 100% 100% Mark Derriman Managing Director / Executive Director A Consultancy Agreement signed on 22 February 2018.
+The agreement can be terminated by either party giving to the other party not less than one month prior written notice. - 100% 100% Andrew Bald Non-executive Director A Consultancy Agreement signed on 24 February 2022.
 The agreement can be terminated by either party giving to the other party not less than one month prior written notice. - 100% 100% Louis Chien Alternate Director to Ms Min Yang No fixed term, termination as provided by Corporations Act - 100% 100%

-Other than Mr Derriman, no Directors have formalised contracts.
+Other than Mr Derriman and Mr Bald, no Directors have formalised contracts.